Classics Live I and II

-Classics Live and Classics Live II are a set of albums by American rock band Aerosmith, released in 1986 and 1987, respectively.
+Classics Live and Classics Live II are albums by American rock band Aerosmith, released in 1986 and 1987, respectively.
 Together, they constitute the band's second live offering, after Live!
 Bootleg.
 Classics Live I has gone platinum while Classics Live II has gone gold.

 Classics Live

-Classics Live! is made up of concert recordings from 1978 and 1984.
-Some of the recordings include guitarists Jimmy Crespo and Rick Dufay, who had temporarily replaced Joe Perry and Brad Whitford respectively.
-Different live versions of most of these songs had already been released on Live!
+Classics Live! is drawn from concerts in 1978 and 1984.
+Some of the recordings feature guitarists Jimmy Crespo and Rick Dufay, who had replaced Joe Perry and Brad Whitford respectively.
+Different versions of most of its songs had been released on Live!
 Bootleg in 1978.
-Venues and dates are not listed on the sleeve, and there is only the all-encompassing and vague statement "These songs were recorded at various concerts between 1977 and 1983."
-It is not listed which of the four guitarists played on which tracks.
+Venues and dates (and therefore which guitarists played on each track) were not originally listed on the sleeve, which simply stated that "These songs were recorded at various concerts between 1977 and 1983."

-The studio track "Major Barbra" was originally recorded for the album Get Your Wings but remained unreleased.
-An alternate version is available on the compilation Pandora's Box.
+The studio track "Major Barbra" was recorded for, but left off, the album Get Your Wings.
+An alternate version appears on the compilation Pandora's Box.